rcsb/py-rcsb-api/docs/data_api/query_construction.md

 In GraphQL syntax, the final requested data must be a "scalar" type (string, integer, boolean).
 However, if you request non-scalar data, the package will auto-populate the query to include all fields under the specified data until scalars are reached.
 Once you receive the query response and understand what specific data you would like to request, you can refine your query by requesting more specific fields.

+The "rcsb_id" field will automatically be added to all queries allowing for easier parsing of the returned JSON.
+You can turn this off by setting the optional `add_rcsb_id` argument to False.

 ```python
 from rcsbapi.data import DataQuery as Query

 query = Query(
     input_type="entries",
     input_ids=["4HHB"],